-- The Decision-Maker for the appeal must be an individual who has not been involved in the Grievance Process at this point. - I.E., the Appeal Decision-Maker may NOT be the Title IX Coordinator, Title IX Investigator, or Live-Hearing Decision-Maker. - During the appeal process, the Complainant and Respondent must have an equal opportunity to submit a written statement in support of, or challenging, the dismissal decision.
-This written statement must be submitted within seven (7) calendar days of the dismissal notice. - After the Complainant and Respondent have submitted their written statement or the deadline to submit their statement has passed, the Appeal Decision-Maker must issue a written decision within ten (10) calendar days to the Complaint and Respondent, simultaneously, describing the result of the appeal and rationale for the result.
+- The Decision-Maker for the appeal must be an individual who has not been involved in the Grievance Process at this point. - I.E., the Appeal Decision-Maker may NOT be the Title IX Coordinator, Title IX Investigator, or Live-Hearing Decision-Maker. - During the appeal process, all parties must have an equal opportunity to submit a written statement in support of, or challenging, the dismissal decision.
+This written statement must be submitted within five (5) calendar days of the dismissal notice. - After the parties have submitted their written statement or the deadline to submit their statement has passed, the Appeal Decision-Maker must issue a written decision within five (5) calendar days to the reporting parties, simultaneously, describing the result of the appeal and rationale for the result.